-IMPORTANT: Do not run your engine - even for a brief start-up without supplying water to it.
+IMPORTANT: Do not run your engine - even for a brief start-up - without supplying water to it.
 Refer to Flushing.

 While boating, the engine's water intakes must stay completely submerged and unobstructed.
 Observe proper transom height and trim angle.
 While the engine is running, the engine's water pump indicator must discharge a steady stream of water.
-Check the indicator often, especially when operating in weeds, mud and debris-laden water and at extreme trim angles.
+Check the indicator often, especially when operating in weeds, muddy and debris-laden water, and at extreme trim angles.

-- Water intake screens - 2.
+- 1. Water intake screens - 2.
 Water pump indicator

 If the engine overheats, its SystemCheck engine monitor will sound the warning horn and turn on the "WATER TEMP" or HOT light.
-Also, the S.L.O.W. protection system will immediately limit the engine's speed to 1200 RPM.
-If the engine was running faster than 1200 RPM when the S.L.O.W. system activated, it will shake noticeably.
-The protection system must be RESET before the engine will operate at speeds over 1200 RPM.
-Under certain conditions the EMM will shut off the engine.
+Also, the S.L.O.W. protection system will immediately limit the engine's speed to 2500 RPM.
+If the engine was running faster than 2500 RPM when the S.L.O.W. system activated, it will shake noticeably.